Error-331/code_tests/docs/bible/links.md

 Powerful Patience - May 19 (Engaging in arguments rarely works in the favor of one desiring change; gentle wisdom can melt the strongest defense);

+Everlasting Life - May 20 (Read through the verse (JOHN 3:16 ESV) again, but before you do, ask the Holy Spirit to bring it to life in you with revelation and deeper understanding; As you allow the light of the Spirit to guide your understanding, meditate on the aspects he illuminates throughout your day and let his truth sink deeper with each reflection);

 ## Misc

 Христос и Крест (Франко);